South Carolina in the civil rights movement: Legacy

 The passage of the federal Voting Rights Act of 1965 led to the creation of the Legislative Black Caucus in the South Carolina legislature.
-For the first time since the Reconstruction era, African Americans were elected to political offices in South Carolina.
-By the end of the 1960s, few African Americans were elected to office.
+For the first time since the Reconstruction era, African Americans were elected to statewide political offices in South Carolina.
 As of 2020, 44 of 172 members of the South Carolina General Assembly were African American, accounting for about 26%.